chatlayerai/chatlayer-examples/webwidget-with-aes/README.md

 ### Running the server:
-- firstly copy the .env.example file into .env file run `cp .env.example .env` from the root of this directory
+- first copy the .env.example file into .env file run `cp .env.example .env` from the root of this directory
 - fill in the values for `PORT`, `CHATLAYER_CHATBOX_TOKEN`, `AES_SECRET` in `.env` file
     - CHATLAYER_CHATBOX_TOKEN: The token can be found in the Chat Widget configuration window as